EvyW/Explainable_Artificial_Intelligence_Tutorial/XAI_Presentation.md

 </ul>
 <p>Disadvantages:</p>
 <ul>
-<li>As PDPs plots  are  plots  of  averages, they  tend  to  obscure individual differences.</li>
+<li>As PDPs plots  are  plots  of  averages, they  could  o<strong>bscure individual differences</strong>.</li>
 <li>The maximum number of features that a PDP can display is two (plus one for the average prediction), because we can not visualize more than 3 dimensions.</li>
-<li>The most important problem with PDPs is that they assume that the features are not correlated, when this might not be true.
+<li>The most important problem with PDPs is that <strong>they assume that the features are not correlated</strong>, when this might not be true.
 However, pdps can work well when the relations between the features of the PDP and the other features are weak.</li>
-<li>Due to the permutation, we could be possibly creating data points that are not according to the reality, especially if the features are correlated.</li>
+<li><strong>Due to the combination, we could be possibly creating data points that are not according to the reality</strong>, especially if the features are correlated.</li>
 </ul>
 <h2 id="global-surrogate-models">Global surrogate models</h2>
 <h3 id="conceptualization">Conceptualization</h3>